DIAGNijmegen/website-content/content/pages/about/AI_ultrasound.md

 section: research_groups
 show_in_overview: true
 read_more_url: /research/pocus-ai/
-description: We develop real-time deep learning algorithms to use and interpret exams made with point-of-care (portable) ultrasound devices.
+description: Develops real-time deep learning algorithms to use and interpret exams made with point-of-care (portable) ultrasound devices.